WallarooLabs/blog.wallaroolabs.com/content/post/simulating-event-windows.md

 64.242.88.10 - - [08/Mar/2004:06:12:50 -0800] "GET /twiki/bin/view/Main/YetAnotherPage HTTP/1.1" 200 40520
 ```

-### Topology
+### Application Setup

-The simplest possible topology to do this would be composed of three elements, according to the following diagram
+The simplest possible application to do this would be composed of three elements, according to the following diagram

 ![High Level Logfiles Diagram](/images/post/simulate-event-windowing-wallaroo/topology.png)

 A fully working version of the code from this post can be found in the [examples](http://github.com/) directory of our repository, together with instructions on how to build it and run it on some example data.

-We set up our Wallaroo topology as follows
+We set up our Wallaroo application as follows

 ```
 def application_setup(args):